oasis-tcs/openc2-jadn-im/imjadn-v1.0-cn02.md

 themselves.
 A Namespace Identifier (NSID) is, by default, a 1-8 character string beginning with a letter and containing only letters and numbers (the default formatting can be overridden by inserting an alternative definition into a JADN schema).
-The JADN v1.1 `NsAr / PrefixNS` structure enables one namespace to be mapped to multiple schema packages to group all of the types defined in those packages into a single namespace.
-For any array element where the `NSID` is blank, the types in the referenced package are made available in the current package without use of any NSID.
+The JADN v1.1 `NsAr / PrefixNS` structure enables multiple schema packages to be mapped to one namespace to group all of the types defined in that collection of packages into a single namespace.
+For any array element where the `NSID` field is blank, the types in the referenced package are made available in the current package without use of any NSID.

 Within the schema package's Types definitions
 JADN uses the common convention of using the NSID followed by a